 Let's look at a mathematical theory which helps explaining the existence of beliefs in conspiracies.
 Living in a seemingly random world, humans like to find some order, and will go to great lengths to find that order, including finding patterns in text or shapes in the night sky.
 The mathematical theory explaining why that search for order is so many times successful is called Ramsey Theory.
 Frank Ramsey proved a theorem in combinatorics, a theorem about graphs actually, and that theorem started the theory.

 The rise of these conspiracy theories and the rise of the accompanying "alternative realities" is a dangerous development in the presence of AI systems.
 These systems optimize on the data given to them and they assign higher priority to more recent data.
 Falsifying this more recent data has negative outcomes, because AI systems are not yet able to distinguish between the actual reality and the other "realities".
-According to a September 2019 poll, Americans' Trust in Mass Media Edges Down to 41%, only 41% of us trust the media, whereas in 1976 that trust was at 72%.
+According to a September 2019 poll, Americans' Trust in Mass Media Edges Down to 41%, whereas in 1976 that trust was at 72%.
 Repeating a lie, or even criticizing it, or even trying to prove that it is a lie, will actually reinforce, among those who are predisposed to accept the lie, the belief that the lie is the truth; the more it is heard, regardless of positive or negative context, the closer to being accepted it becomes.

 Repeatedly referring to journalists as "the enemy of the people" is not new in politics, President Nixon did it too.
 But the reality is more mundane: no large group of people in this country can be "the enemy of the people", not the media, not the CIA, not the FBI, and so on.
 These groups are made of people (still!) and the size and diversity of these groups work against would-be desires to deceive in any organized manner.
 Naturally, individuals wishing to deceive exist, but not large groups.
-If the President is concerned that the information coming to our senses is false (which many times is, as we saw above in the case of social media), then it would be his responsibility as an elected leader to work with Congress on fixing that problem through regulation, because our senses are all we have (at this time!) to gather information from our environment.
+If the President is concerned that the information coming to our senses is false (which many times is, as we saw above in the case of social media), then it would be his responsibility as an elected leader to work with Congress on fixing that problem with appropriate legislation, because our senses are all we have (at this time!) to gather information from our environment.
 If on the other hand, he is urging us to only believe his interpretations of the truth, then it is our responsibility to politely decline:

 But maybe, using Hannah Arendt's wording, we are getting used to the banality of fake data.
 With the increased danger fake data brings to AI, a strong political backbone is needed to conquer this new "banality".
 And so, the current weakening of the Republican party should be of concern not just to Republicans, but to Democrats and Independents as well.
 To face the stress that AI will bring, we need the balance of ideas coming from two strong parties.
 The Republican party is hard to recognize today as the party of Lincoln, the party of reform, the party of immigration and the party against slavery.
 It was not long ago that the Republicans were the progressives and the Democrats were the conservatives.
 The momentous shift that the Civil Rights Act of 1964, apart from being one of Lyndon Johnson's biggest accomplishments, passed the House with more Republican support than Democratic support.
 That revolving lazy Susan of American politics is valuable, continuously refreshing the political discourse with unorthodox points of view from both sides; this refresh will be much needed when working on AI regulation.